Keith-Khadar/Gh05t/ESP32_ADC_readings_BLE_communication_with_laptop/ESP32_MultiChannel_BLE/README.md

 ### Software Requirements:
 - Arduino IDE for programming the ESP32
+- VS Code/ PyCharm
 - Python 3.7+ with the following installed:
   - `bleak` (Python BLE library)
   - `numpy` (for saving data)
-- Ensure Python packages like asyncio, numpy, tkinter, matplotlib, and threading are installed in PyCharm.
+- Ensure Python packages like asyncio, numpy, tkinter, matplotlib, and threading are installed.
-  `pip install bleak numpy matplotlib`

 ## Usage Instructions